KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 cd /data/paper_repository
 ```
 ### 4. Clone ITHACA-FV inside the container (only if not pre-installed)
+Using 'find / -type d -name "ITHACA-FV" 2>/dev/null' to see where ITHACA is installed `/usr/dir/ITHACA-FV`
 ```
 git clone --depth 1 https://github.com/ITHACA-FV/ITHACA-FV
 ```